Home

 (Canada)

+About two years ago, I noticed that I was losing strength in my thumb which turned into moderate loss of use.
+Over the course of two years, I saw several doctors, had an MRI, bone scan, xrays, nerve conductivity and was finally diagnosed with tenosynovitis.
 I was in physio for a year and a half to no avail.
 When my wrist was manipulated, it put my forearm, elbow, tricep, bicep, neck, shoulder and back out.

 If he worked on my upper body, it simply increased the pain in my wrist.
-I tried anti-inflamatory creams and pills (which I can't stand taking) and then finally had to resort to painkillers just to function.
+I tried anti-inflammatory creams and pills (which I can't stand taking) and then finally had to resort to painkillers just to function.

 I have an array of wrist/thumb splints, which never really worked.
-I finally found a plastic surgeron who agreed to meet with me and he attempted one cortisone injection, which only exacerbated my issues.
+I finally found a plastic surgeon who agreed to meet with me and he attempted one cortisone injection, which only exacerbated my issues.

 Surgery was scheduled and completed on January 29, 2010.
-I was told it would be approximately 2 week recovery and 4 months later, I'm only able to work 4 hours a day, I haven't been able to return to any of my activities, my symptoms have returned to presurgery status (with the exception of the pain level).
+I was told it would be approximately 2 week recovery and 4 months later, I'm only able to work 4 hours a day, I haven't been able to return to any of my activities, my symptoms have returned to pre-surgery status (with the exception of the pain level).

 A bit of history....I have an office job where I type and write most of the day, having to flip through very large and heavy files and of course, it is my dominant hand.
 I am (or should say was) extremely physically active - since childhood - playing baseball, basketball, golf, volleyball, working out, yoga, etc. I was a gymnast in my childhood which may have also helped cause this issue (I am 38).